-9. Reflective Writing Using Prompts: This activity is like journalling, and can give many learners a voice when they have trouble speaking up or expressing themselves verbally.
-Give students regular times to either write freely about what’s on their minds, or have them use prompts like these:
+9. Reflective Writing Using Prompts: This activity is like journaling, and can give many learners a voice when they have trouble speaking up or expressing themselves verbally.
+Give students regular times to either write freely about what’s on their minds or have them use prompts like these:

 - Today I was proud of myself because …

 - I was anxious and stressed today because …

 - When was I at my best and worst today?

 - How would I describe myself as a friend?

 - Overall, I feel _____ about today because …